EricWVGG/sanity-plugin-next-redirects/README.md

 })
 ```

-Use this same method if you’re using different fields like `page.name`, `post.title`, and `event.eventName` across your various documents.
+You’ll need a custom schema if you’re using different fields like `name`, `title`, or `eventName` as titles across your various documents.

 ```typescript
 // your copy of sampleRedirectSchema.ts